dappforce/subsocial-docs/docs/develop/Playground.md

 ```

 ### Sending Transaction
-The Subsocial Playground allows you to sign and send the transaction through Mnemonic using Keyring and Polkadot.js extension both.
+The Subsocial Playground allows you to sign and send transactions with Mnemonic phrases using both Keyring and the Polkadot.js extension.

 #### Using Keyring
-To sign and send transactions using Keyring through Mnemonic, use:
+To sign and send transactions with Mnemonic phrases through Keyring, use:

 ```typescript
   transaction.signAndSend(pair, logger)